john-mckillip/u-content-mapper/README.md

 # UContentMapper

 UContentMapper is a modern, flexible .NET library for mapping content models, designed to simplify and automate the mapping of Umbraco CMS content and other .NET objects.
 It provides a robust, testable infrastructure for mapping, conversion, and configuration, supporting advanced scenarios and integration with Umbraco 15 and beyond.
+Inspired by Andy Butland's [Anaximapper](https://github.com/AndyButland/Anaximapper), which works for lower versions of Umbraco

 ## Features